Have you put together a content strategy for the year yet? The clock is ticking!

 SEO Tools SEMrush, Ahrefs, Moz

 Key point: Creating content with the aid of tools isn’t cheap, so you’ll need to determine your budget.
-From project management software to SEO analytical tools, the price tag can add up quickly.
+From email marketing software like Hubspot to SEO analytical tools, the price tag can add up quickly.
 Before you rack up a price you can’t afford, factor in potential costs not only for tools but also for hiring freelancers.
 That way, you’ll always know how much you’re spending and on what.

 #6: Conduct SEO keyword research